About the Cladich Fold

 While such longevity has a certain cachet, we are judged on our performance today and we are working hard to breed cattle with west highland characteristics.
 Our aim is to produce beasts which are deep-set, straight backed and with a good gait.
 We hope for strong heads and in the the females, a ‘sweet’ face.
 Our emphasis is on quality, not quantity!

-In recent years we have introduced new bloodlines into the fold and our bulls are descended from a string of good, well established bloodlines including Leys, Shenavaille, Douneside, Dunvegan and last but not least, the great Joseph of Cladich.
+In recent years we have introduced new bloodlines into the fold and our bulls are descended from a string of good, well established bloodlines, including the great Joseph of Cladich.

-Cladich, on the south side of Loch Awe, ranges from loch-side herbage, ‘in-bye’ pasture, native woodlands and rises to rough hill grazing, where the cattle have to co-exist with sheep and deer and eagles.
+Cladich, on the south side of Loch Awe, ranges from loch-side herbage, ‘in-bye’ pasture, native woodlands and rises to rough hill grazing, where the cattle have to co exist with the sheep, deer, eagles and black grouse ( black cock and grey hens).

 The Cladich woods provide the cattle with shelter and good grazing, although in winter we hand feed with meadow hay and cow rolls.